nfls/game-this-is-ib/Assets/Physix/README.txt

 Physix.Pause(float percent); //Same as pause, but physix retains it's velocity * percent.
 Great for bullet time or hitlag.
 Physix.Play(); //Resumes physix if already paused.

+-Snap Delay (Used for meshcollider snapping)- Physix.DelaySnap(string Name); //Delays snapping for collision module "Name" for one frame.
+Physix.DelaySnap(string Name, int frames); //Delays snapping for collision module "Name" for "frames" number of frames.

 ############################################################################################
 ############################################################################################
 ############################################################################################

-For technical help or for the reporting of bugs and glitches, please email me at business@mattmelonheadsellers.com.
+For technical help or for the reporting of bugs and glitches, please email me at business@mattmelonheadsellers.com